damienbod/MicrosoftEntraIDMultiApis/README.md

 ## Give Consent in your tenant to the Enterprise applications

 1. Open the Enterprise Applications blade
-2. Find your enterprise application using the guid AppID
+2. Find your enterprise application using the guid ObjectId from the powershell script
 3. Open the permissions blade
 4. Grant Admin consent